hassanjkhan/Filest/README.md

 ## Description

-Filest is a iOS application used to perform business tasks.
-Its purpose is to schedule meetings, request vacation days, and notify management of your absence if you are going to be missing work.
+Filest is a human resource iOS application that lets users schedule meetings, request vacation days, and self report absence from work due to illness or leisure.
 When you first download the app you can use it to start a business, have other employees join with your code, and see them displayed on your contact list.
 Filest is currently pending approval for the iOS App Store.

 ## Table of Contents